Lmdudester/Matrix-Calculator/README.md

 ## Coming Soon:

-  - Matrix Subtraction, RREF Generation, Identity Generation.
+  - RREF Generation, Identity Generation.
-  - Add Operation to be performed to command line
   - Develop Regressive Test Cases for all operations
   - Create Guide for using the calculator and making matrix files
-  - Implment a GUI for better usability
+  - Implement a GUI for better usability

 ## Format for [matrix name].txt Files: